-For every construction project, parties are required to obtain several permits (including environmental permits) from various government departments in order to ensure that the construction is being carried out in a safe manner.
-Contractors and subcontractors are required to comply with the applicable regulations and good industry practice as stipulated in their agreement.
-In major infrastructure projects, it is common for a safety audit to be required at the design stage and also post-construction, to ensure conformity with safety requirements under the contract.
+For every construction project, parties are required to obtain various permits (including environmental permits) from various government departments in order to ensure that the construction is being carried out in a safe manner.
+In major infrastructure projects, it is common for a safety audit to be required at the design stage and also post-construction, to ensure conformity with safety requirements specified.

 The Building and Other Construction Workers (Regulation of Employment and Condition of Services) Act, 1996, was enacted to regulate the employment and conditions of service of building and other construction workers and to provide for their safety, health and welfare.
 It applies to any establishment which employs, or in the preceding 12 months employed, 10 or more building workers in any building or other construction work.
-Section 40 (2) (k) of the Act empowers the "Appropriate Government" to make rules regarding the precautions to be taken in case of a fire.
-The rules mandate the employer to devise an emergency action plan in case of a fire or explosion, among other related matters.
+The Act empowers the "Appropriate Government" to make rules regarding the precautions to be taken in case of a fire.
+The Central Rules, 1998, mandate the employer to devise an emergency action plan in case of a fire or explosion, among other related matters.